hphelion/documentation/commercial/GA1/commercial.install-GA-NTP.md

 <p style="font-size: small;"> <a href="/helion/openstack/install/kvm/">&#9664; PREV</a> | <a href="/helion/openstack/install-overview/">&#9650; UP</a> | <a href="/helion/openstack/install/esx/">NEXT &#9654;</a> </p>
 -->

-# HP Helion OpenStack&#174; Installation: NTP Server
+# HP Helion OpenStack&#174;: Installing an NTP Server

 This page provides detailed information on configuring the seed VM as a Network Time Protocol (NTP) server.
 NTP is a networking protocol for clock synchronization between computer systems.
 The undercloud and overcloud systems are configured as NTP clients during the installation process.